Dev-Putthipong/PowerFlow-NR/README.md

 ## Noted
 * ***I downloaded power system test case data from the University of Washington Power Systems Test Case Archive ([UW Power Systems Test Case Archive](https://labs.ece.uw.edu/pstca/)).
 I have formatted the data for use in my code verification process.
 This is for educational purposes only.
 Please note that the formatted data which I provided may contain errors during the formatting process.***
-*	You can adjust S_base, tolerance and initial guess for NaN in code editor
+*	You can adjust S_base (related to your impedance), tolerance and initial guess for NaN in code editor
 *	To import your data, please keep the original names of your data including both table and column names.
 *	For easier organization, I recommend using Excel to prepare your data before importing.